tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### How can I fetch weather for a different location if I go on travel?

 If you want to update a different location e.g. before travelling, select it first and update the data.
 (If `Always update` is not set you may do this manually.)
 You can then revert to your standard location.
-TWFG will remove data only once it got invalid over time, but keep all fetched data in it's internal cache.
+Tiny Weather Forecast Germany will remove data only once it got invalid over time, but keep all fetched data in it's internal cache.

 ### Why do some coloured ploygons show up next to the coasts sometimes?